 Third party platforms

-We may sometimes provide personalised advertising via third party platforms (Google, Bing, Instagram, Facebook and Linkedin).
+We may sometimes provide personalised advertising via third party platforms (such as Google, Bing, Instagram, Facebook and Linkedin).
 For example, we’ll hash your data (so no one can view it) and reference it against Facebook’s platform.
-If you have a profile with Facebook, we’ll ask them to exclude you from irrelevant adverts, such as “join Octopus Electric Vehicles” adverts, and send you more relevant adverts instead.
+If you have a profile with Facebook, we’ll ask them to exclude you from irrelevant adverts, such as “join Octopus Electric Vehicles ” adverts and send you more relevant adverts instead.
 We do this on the basis of legitimate interest to ensure that you receive more tailored and relevant information about our products and services.

 If you are part of an industry scheme

-If you apply for or enquire about our Powerloop Vehicle to Grid (V2G) offering, we will collect information relevant to the provision of this scheme.
+If you apply for or enquire about our Powerloop Vehicle to Grid (V2G) offering, we will collect information relevant to the provision of this scheme, including your name, address, and contact details.
 Powerloop is an Innovate UK funded project and we are delivering it to customers in collaboration with six other consortium partners (UK Power Networks, Guidehouse, Chargepoint Services, Energy Savings Trust, Octopus Energy, and Open Energi).

 We will be gathering data from the V2G charger and a telematics device (also known as a Black Box) which will be installed in your car in order to collect usage data on a number of metrics, including how you charge and use your vehicle.
 We will need to report the aggregate data from the project to Innovate UK, as well as to the Department for Business, Energy and Industrial Strategy (BEIS).
 We do this because all Innovate UK V2G projects are being used to inform BEIS.
 We will not pass on any personal data, and data collection will be fully anonymised and will not be used for any decision purposes on an individual basis.

 To make our website or apps better and more secure